darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 - if the effect seems too strong, decrease the number of iterations,
 - if edge artifacts appear, increase the edge sensitivity,
 - if debluring starts to affect valid blurry parts (bokeh), reduce the radius,
+- if debluring seems correct in bright areas but excessive in dark areas, increase the edges _threshold_,
+- if debluring clips black pixels, lower the _black level correction_ in _exposure_ module,
 - fine-tune the _sharpness_ to your taste.

 ## starting from scratch